 To begin eliminating your rodent problems, start with a good inspection.
 Inspecting your home, shed or barn is important for determining which type of rodents are present: rats or mice.
 A good inspection provides three main valuable pieces of information:

 Rodent Nests & Burrows

 To verify an active burrow, wads of paper can be stuffed into the opening or the burrow can be caved in with dirt and rechecked a day or two later.

 Mice do not typically burrow, instead they create indoor nests of shredded paper, string, and other similar materials.
-Nest are commonly located in secluded corners, beneath cabinets, at the base of kitchen appliances, and in cluttered garages.
+Nests are commonly located in secluded corners, beneath cabinets, at the base of kitchen appliances, and in cluttered garages.

-Norway rats' burrows are typically in the ground outside and usually measure about 3 inches in diameter.
+Norway rat burrows are typically in the ground outside and usually measure about 3 inches in diameter.
 It is common to find burrows along foundations and underneath debris, low-lying shrubbery, woodpiles, and storage sheds.

 Roof rats typically nest above ground in palm trees, fruit trees, attics, ceiling voids, and among utility lines connected to the exterior of homes.